 I would love to get feedback from more knowledgeable players and coaches, since I think this might be helpful to chess players that are just starting out all the way to an approximate 1700 rating.
 The idea is for players to focus on those areas that they need to work on in order to reach the next level.

-0-1000 (0-3 months of experience) Player has just learned the game, they constantly leave pieces en prise, and make many blunders.
+0-1000 (0-3 months of experience) The realm of the beginning chess player.
+At this stage the player has just learned the game, they constantly leave pieces en prise, and make many blunders.
 Player has no tactical, endgame, or positional knowledge.
-Absolutely No evaluation or analytical skills.
+Player does not know about chess strategy and has no evaluation or analysis skills.

 1100-1200 (1-2 years of experience) Beginning player continues to make many blunders.
 At this level they have learned basic tactics.
 Occasionally leaves pieces en prise, but this is not a common occurrence.
 Sometimes plays with a plan, but the plan is usually incorrect.
 At this point the player sees many offensive tactics but they miss most defensive tactics.